 Use the following best practices to help build your network topology.

-- For high reliability, set up redundant routers and BGP sessions even if your peer device supports graceful restart.
+- For high reliability, set up redundant routers and BGP sessions even if your on-premises device supports graceful restart.
 In the event of non-transient failures, you'll be protected even if one path fails.
 For more information, see Redundant Cloud VPN tunnels.

 - If you want to connect your on-premises network to multiple GCP projects using dynamic routing, use Shared VPC with Cloud Router.
 Create a Shared VPC host project network and connect it to your on-premises network.
 Then, share this network with service projects that require access to your on-premises network.
 The service projects can use the Cloud Router and VPN in the host project to communicate with the on-premises network.
 Cloud Router doesn't support route propagation to other Cloud Routers.
 For example, you can't create a hub and spoke network in GCP.